 - 1. Permanent pretreatment systems, when called for on the plans, shall be sized for a "first flush" depth of 0.5 inches of runoff from the entire drainage basin area of the project.
-Permanent systems are required when discharging to an existing lake, stream, waterway or wetland. - 2.
-Pretreatment can be in the form of open basins or engineered treatment systems. - a.
-Open basins shall be designed with minimum side slopes of one (1) vertical to six (6) horizontal, one (1) foot of freeboard above design storm water elevation, emergency sodded overflow, and outlet control devices.
-Fencing of open basins is not allowed. - Design calculations, plans and shop drawings for engineered treatment systems shall be certified by a Professional Engineer licensed in the State of Michigan.
+Permanent systems are required when discharging to an existing lake, stream, waterway, or wetland. - 2.
+Pretreatment can be in the form of open basins or manufactured treatment systems. - a.
+Open basins shall be designed with minimum side slopes of one (1) vertical to four (4) horizontal for dry basins or one (1) vertical to six (6) horizontal for basins with permanent water, one (1) foot of freeboard above design storm water elevation, emergency sodded overflow, and outlet control devices.
+Fencing of open basins is not allowed. - b.
+Design calculations, plans, and shop drawings for manufactured treatment systems shall be certified by a Professional Engineer licensed in the State of Michigan. - c.

-- c.
 Horizontal velocities through the system shall be minimized to prevent turbid flows and allow particles to settle in the pretreatment system. - 3.
-Permanent pretreatment facilities will not be allowed within a flood plain.

-5.2.2 Off-Site Storm water Management:

-A. Waiver Option: In lieu of on-site storm water detention, the use of an Off-site Facility may be proposed.
+Permanent pretreatment facilities will not be allowed within a 100-year flood plain. - E. OFF-SITE STORM WATER MANAGEMENT: - Waiver Option: In lieu of on-site storm water detention, the use of an Off-site Facility may be proposed.
 In such cases, the Proprietor shall request a waiver of the requirements for on-site storm water detention.
-This waiver option does not allow for changes in requirements for on-site Erosion control.

-Off-site storm water management areas may be shared with other landowners, provided that Maintenance Agreements have been approved by the Planning Commission and the Township Board, and properly recorded.
+This waiver option does not allow for changes in requirements for onsite Erosion control. - 2.
+Off-site storm water management areas may be shared with other landowners, provided that Maintenance Agreements have been approved by the Planning Commission and the Township Board, and properly recorded. - 3.
+See applicable DDA Storm Water Management requirements for parcels within the DDA.